jwhite927/exploring-us-bikeshare-data/README.md

 - A "Load Data" button for updating the statistics along the right side of the window
 - A "Print Data" button to print the raw data in the terminal
 - A "Quit" button to terminate the application
+- Statistics displayed along the left side
+- A status bar at the bottom to prompt the user and indicate when a task has been completed

 ![Screenshot!](screenshot.png)